saltysystems/overworld/doc/demo.md

 It's important that the package name matches the name of the application, for our purposes.
-We can start defining some messages - we know for sure we need a "join" message because that's a required callback for Saline.
+We can start defining some messages - we know for sure we need a "join" message because that's a required callback for Overworld.
 Probably all we care about in the join message is the player's handle:

 ```